Skip to content

 Authorisation

 Pre-execution AI governance layer that intercepts every AI action before it reaches any real system.
-Enforces policies, manages agent trust, and records immutable audit trails.
+Enforces rules, manages agent trust, and records immutable audit trails.

 Info